Policies and procedures

 - If you have missed mandatory course components, you may no longer meet the attendance or effort requirements (article 4.4, Education & Examination Regulations).

-- If you have not been able to take or complete a test due to force majeure, and have reported this in the proper manner (see above), you have the right to take a replacement test (article 5.5, Education & Examination Regulations).
+- If you have not been able to take or complete a test due to force majeure, and have not reported this in the proper manner, you lose the right to take a resit (article 5.5, Education & Examination Regulations).

-See also article 4.4, 4.5, 5.5, and adendum E in the Education & Examination Regulations (dropdown further down this page).
+See also articles 4.4, 4.5, 5.5, and addendum E in the Education & Examination Regulations (dropdown further down this page).

-Partial tests and assignments that were passed will lose their validity if the course within which they were taken was not passed.
+Tests and assignments that were passed will lose their validity if the course within which they were taken was not passed.
 The examiner may grant the student exemption or impose a substitute assignment for parts of a course other than (partial) tests.
+Please refer to the MBLS-specific addendum E for several exceptions.

 Molecular and Biophysical Life Sciences is part of the Undergraduate School (UGS) of the Faculty of Science.
 The School has a general statute concerning its Education and Examinations Regulations.
 Specific regulations for each of the bachelor's programmes of the UGS can be found in the Annex.